zackpandora/zackpandora/README.md

 - about to learn C
 - discord : @somebodywithalongusername

-- cant really call myself decent at coding till i learn a low level language
+- cant really call myself good at coding till i learn a low level language

  - where are my repos?
    well they're private ofc

  - am i good at coding?
-   hell no
+   hell no,
-   But ami decent?
+   But am i decent?
    Hell yeah

 <!---